 Currently, this training is available as:

-- Youth Mental Health First Aid, which prepares trainees to help children ages 12-18 who may be developing or experiencing a mental health challenge
+- Youth Mental Health First Aid, which prepares adults 18 years and older to help children ages 12-18 who may be developing or experiencing a mental health challenge.

-- Higher Education Mental Health First Aid, which teaches those in a college setting to help students who may be experiencing a mental health challenge
+- Teen Mental Health First Aid, which prepares teens 15-18 years old (10th-12th grades) to help peers who may be developing or experiencing a mental health challenge.

-people trained by MSU Extension in Mental Health First Aid since 2017
+people trained by MSU Extension in Youth and Adult Mental Health First Aid

 of participants say they can better recognize signs of a mental health crisis